daos-stack/daos/NewDocs/DAOS Docker.md

 cat /proc/meminfo | grep Huge
 ```

-This command should provide an output similar to:
+The "cat" command should provide an output similar to:

 ```bash
 AnonHugePages:         0 kB